MATHEMATICS BSC. G100

 |Term 2||IE3E1||Introduction to Secondary School Teaching||24||List B|

 The Language Centre offers academic modules in Arabic, Chinese, French, German, Japanese, Russian and Spanish at a wide range of levels.
 These modules are available for exam credit as unusual options to mathematicians in all years.
 Pick up a leaflet listing the modules from the Language Centre, on the ground floor of the Humanities Building by the Central Library.
 Full descriptions are available on request.
-Note that you may only take one language module (whether as an Unusual Option or from List B) for credit in each year.
+Note that you may only take one language module (as an Unusual Option) for credit in each year.
 Language modules are available as whole year modules, or smaller term long modules.
 Both options are available to maths students.
 These modules may carry 24 (12) or 30 (15) CATS and that is the credit you get.
 We used to restrict maths students to 24 (12) if there was a choice, but we no longer do this.